DataRaptor/drift-discord/README.md

 This repository contains the code to link Discord accounts to Solana wallet Pubkeys.
 It contains two services, an API and Client.

-The final working and stable prototype after the 8 hours of time allocated to doing this task can be found on commit hash: `3c7272f`.
+The final working and stable prototype after the 8 hours of time allocated can be found on commit hash: `3c7272f`.
 All subsequent commits are refactors of this code to improve the readability, trigger builds and improve the documentation.

 # API